Fully Regulated by the Care Quality Commission

 What are Kegel exercises?

 If you’ve had children, you’re likely to know what a Kegel exercise is.
-Medical practitioners recommend women do regular sets of Kegels (also known as pelvic floor exercises) during pregnancy and after childbirth to help tighten their pelvic floor muscles.
+Medical practitioners recommend women do regular sets of Kegels (also known as pelvic floor exercises) during pregnancy and after childbirth to help tighten vagina and pelvic floor muscles.

 However, Kegels are beneficial to all women and can be done at any stage of life to help tone the pelvic floor muscles and reduce the risk of problems such as: